filip26/hydrogen-yaml/README.md

-# Java API for StrictYAML Processing
+# Java API for YAML Processing

 An implementation inspired by [StrictYAML](https://github.com/crdoconnor/strictyaml) and influenced by [Java API for JSON Processing](https://github.com/eclipse-ee4j/jsonp).